Data-Mechanics/course-2019-spr-proj/misn15/README.md

 Finally, I find the correlations between health and factors such as waste, open spaces and crimes to see if there is a relationship and how strong that relationship is.
 I also create a custom metric that gives you a sense of how healthy a certain area is.
 I hoped that by doing this conclusion I could determine what sort of external factors affect a person's health and thereby, pinpointing areas where the city could help improve the quality of life for its citizens.

+## Project 3
+In project 3, I created a web application that exposes all of my results from subsequent projects.
+You can find all the files needed to run the web application in the Website folder.
+This is a flask application so you can run the application using the command py app.py from the command line.
+First, remember to run all of the algorithms because the web application creates visualizations using data stored in MongoDB.
+Your visualizations may different depending on if you run the algorithms in trial mode because only a subset of the data is being used.
+In addition to the packages used in prior projects as well as python built in libraries, there are several other dependencies that need to be installed, which are listed below.

 #### Dependencies
 pyproj
 uszipcode
 geopy
 math
 census
 us
 sklearn
 statsmodels
 scipy
 shapely
 copy
 requests